 Language, Gender and Sexuality.

 Stresses special lessons that anthropology has to teach about the gendered facets of linguistic expression, including the necessity of an approach that is both empirical, including moments of interaction, and critical, exploring issues of power and agency.
 Considers conceptual benefits and limitations to using gendered difference as a model for sexual difference in the study of linguistic expression.
 Prerequisite, one course in anthropology or consent of instructor.
-(Same as Anthropology 257 and Linguistics 257.)
+(Same as Anthropology 257 and Linguistics 257 and Sociology 257.)

 The Straight Story?: Rethinking the Romance.

 A study of the ways in which various forms of sexual desire (overt or closeted) drive the plot of literary works.
 How is desire constructed?
 How have authors used, manipulated and resisted the marriage plot for aesthetic and political ends?
 Special attention to works by gay and lesbian authors.
 Readings, which include works of theory as well as imaginative texts, to include such authors as Austen, Diderot, Balzac, Zola, Wilde, Baldwin.
+(Social, Structural, and Institutional Hierarchies.)
 (Theme or Identity and Difference) (Same as Literature and Creative Writing 278.)
 N Rabinowitz.